kulbhushanchand/kulbhushanchand.github.io-v2/_pages/projects/personal-website.md

 ---

 Mostly I have used free and opensource tools.
-I will try to regularly publish articles on my arduino, MATLAB, electronics and some of my ever-evolving interests.
+I will try to regularly publish articles on arduino, MATLAB, electronics and some of my ever-evolving interests.